What is cash-out refinancing?

 - Erecting a fence around your home

-- Enhancing your roof to make it more effective in protecting against the elements
+- Enhancing your roof to make it more effective against the elements

 - Replacing windows with storm windows